ChiefKenn/ChiefKenn/README.md

 # 👋 Hi, I'm Chief_kenn

-🔒 ** Forex Trading Analyst | Penetration Tester / Ethical Hacker Intern with Harvoxx Tech Hub**
+🔒 ** Forex Trading Analyst | Ethical Hacker, Digital Forensics and Incident Response (DFIR) Analyst**

 ---

 ## 🌍 **About Me**

 An experienced **Forex Trader** with over three years of experience mastering market analysis and risk management, I’ve honed my ability to think critically, adapt, and execute under pressure.
 Recently, I’ve redirected this analytical mindset toward the dynamic and impactful field of
-**Cybersecurity**, where I’m building expertise as a **Penetration Tester / Ethical Hacker, Web Application Security and Cloud Security later in the future**.
+**Cybersecurity**, where I’m building expertise as an **Ethical Hacker, Digital Forensics and Incident Response (DFIR) Analyst

-After completing an intensive **4-month foundational cybersecurity training with the prestigious Harvoxx Tech Hub**, I’ve embraced a career path focused on securing systems, uncovering vulnerabilities, and strengthening defences in an ever-evolving digital landscape.
+After completing intensive four-month foundational cybersecurity training with the prestigious Harvoxx Tech Hub, I’ve embraced a career path focused on securing systems, uncovering vulnerabilities, and strengthening defences in an ever-evolving digital landscape.
 My journey reflects my passion for problem-solving and commitment to contributing to a safer online world.

 ---